codejones-hub/plutus/doc/tutorials/contract-testing.rst

 ------------------

-To generate actions, we need to be able to generate wallets, guesses, and suitable values of ADA, since these appear as action parameters.
+To generate actions, we need to be able to generate wallets, guesses, and suitable values of Ada, since these appear as action parameters.

 .. literalinclude:: GameModel.hs
     :start-after: START_GENERATORS